Leftover oatmeal pancakes are a wonderful way to use up cooked oats. They are nutty, delicious, and wholesome.

 How to sweeten leftover oatmeal pancakes

-I lightly sweeten these pancakes with just a tablespoon of honey.
-I find that this amount of honey is perfect, and then I don’t need to top the pancakes with anything sweet.
+I lightly sweeten them with just a tablespoon of honey.
+I find that this amount of sweetener is perfect, and then I don’t need to top the pancakes with anything sweet.
 Instead, I simply top them with melted unsalted butter.

 Is this a healthy recipe?